-Growth in Data Centre business & broadband connectivity requirements with massive investments committed both by Government & Private Players towards Infrastructure growth would improve the overall business sentiment and investments in the coming Years.
-Market is expected to improve driven by investments in Infrastructure projects, Pharma, Healthcare, Education, Banking & Finance, Defense sector, E-commerce, Manufacturing and Digital India initiatives where your Company will be able to favorably participate in the areas of its strength within each opportunity as the market activities picks up.
+Moderate Growth in Building & Campus vertical and with double digit growth expected in Data Centre business & broadband connectivity requirements with massive investments committed both by Government & Private Players towards Infrastructure growth would improve the overall business sentiment and investments in the coming Years.
+Market is expected to improve driven by investments in Infrastructure projects, Pharma, Healthcare, Education, Banking & Finance, Defense sector,

+E-commerce, Manufacturing and Digital India initiatives where your Company will be able to favorably participate in the areas of its strength within each opportunity as the market activities picks up.

-With Cloud Computing Aiding Businesses (Large and SMB's) either creating on private cloud infrastructure by way of consolidation and migration of existing computer storage, and networks.
+With Cloud Computing Aiding Businesses (Large and SMB's) either creating private cloud infrastructure by way of consolidation and migration of existing computers, storage, and networks.
 In addition, businesses are parallelly looking to subscribe for public or private hosting services.
 With this, the Multi-Tenant Data Centre or Colo players in India are offering enterprises choice of better and on demand infrastructure, reliability in terms of power and availability of network and faster time to market.
-The Data Centre market has been having growth faster than expected & stood as a bright spot.
+The Data Centre market has been having growth faster than expected & has stood as a bright spot.